gauravcodepro/gauravcodepro/approach.md

    - Have i ever even been in communication with you.
    - Do you know me directly or through any other person.
    - If you know me through other person, did you attempted to talk to me directly.
 - If answer to any of these questions is inconsistent or not applicable then kindly dont contact.
+- Dont waste your time if i havent or never talked or even talked once in years, i dont even remember.